webzakimbo/bcome-read-the-docs/docs/source/breaking-changes-in-2.0.0.rst

 Merge of static & cached inventories
 ------------------------------------

-Static manifests (:doc:`network/static-manifests` are how defined in the same way as Bcome handles the caching of remote inventories.
+Static manifests (:doc:`network/static-manifests` are now defined in the same way as Bcome handles the caching of remote inventories.

 If you're using static manifests, you will need to rename your ``machines-cache.yml`` to ``static-cache.yml``.